 What is an HS code?

-A harmonized system (HS) is a six digit code, administered by the World Customs Organization (WCO), that helps customs identify products quickly, allowing for a smooth tracking of trade and taxation.
+A Harmonized System (HS) is a six digit code, administered by the World Customs Organization (WCO), that helps customs identify products quickly, allowing for a smooth tracking of trade and taxation.

 This six digit code serves as a universal language between countries, ensuring accurate product classification and easy international shipping.
 It can be used throughout different countries to ensure that people are getting the right products and there are no issues when shipping internationally.